Loop-erased partitioning of a graph: mean-field analysis: Intro: Loop-erasure and random partitioning

 \subsection{Two-point correlations}

-Consider the probability that two points in $V$ belong to different blocks in $\Pi_q$.
-As we will see, such a 2-point correlation function turns out to be analyzable by means of LERW explorations, and it encodes relevant information on how the loop-erased partition looks like on the underlying graph as a function of the parameters.
-Here is the formal definition together with an operative characterization. \begin{definition}[{\bf Pairwise interaction potential}] For a given $q>0$ and $G$, fix $x,y\in V$, we call \emph{pairwise interaction potential} the following probability:
+For a pair of distinct vertices $x,y\in V$, consider the event that these vertices belong to different blocks in $\Pi_q$.
+That is, the event where $B_q(z)$ stands for the block in $\Pi_q$ containing $z\in V$.
+The probability of this event induces a 2-point correlation function which turns out to be analyzable by means of LERW explorations, and it encodes relevant information on how the resulting partition looks like on the underlying graph as a function of the parameters.
+Here is the formal definition together with an operative characterization. \begin{definition}[{\bf Pairwise LEP-interaction potential}] For given $q>0$ and $G$, and any pair $x,y\in V$, we call \emph{pairwise LEP-interaction potential} the following probability:

-where $\P_x^{LE_q}$ and $\P_x$ stand for the laws of the LERW killed at rate $q$ and of the SRW, respectively, starting from $x\in V$, and the above sum runs over all possible loop-erased paths $\gamma$'s starting at $x$. \end{definition}
+where $\P_x^{LE_q}$ and $\P_x$ stand for the laws of the LERW killed at rate $q$ and of the RW, respectively, starting from $x\in V$, and the above sum runs over all possible self-avoiding paths $\gamma$'s starting at $x$. \end{definition}

-The representation in \cref{LEdec} is a consequence of the sampling algorithm in \cref{Wilson} and it holds true since, remarkably, in steps (\ref{1}) and (\ref{2}) of the algorithm the starting points can be chosen arbitrarily.
+The representation in~\cref{LEdec} is a consequence of Wilson's sampling procedure described in~\cref{Wilson} and it holds true since, remarkably, in steps (\ref{1}) and (\ref{2}) of the algorithm the starting points can be chosen arbitrarily.

-Furthermore, we notice that, as for any general random partitioning of a vertex set, such an interaction potential defines a distance on the vertex set.
+Furthermore, we notice that, as for any generic random partition of $V$, such an interaction potential defines a distance on the vertex set.
 This specific metric $U_q(x,y)$ can be interpreted as an affinity measure capturing how densely connected vertices $x$ and $y$ are in the graph $G$.
 Thus providing a further motivation to analyze it.

+Still, the observable captured by $U_q(x,y)$ is not the only one inducing a natural notion of 2-point correlations associated to $\Pi_q$.
+For example, if we express the LEP-potential in Definition~\ref{FIP} as an expectation, i.e. $U_q(x,y)= \E\left[\mathbf{1}_{\{B_q(x)\neq B_q(y)\}}\right]$, we may think of normalizing it with the masses of the related blocks and obtain another natural 2-point correlation function.
+This is captured in the following definition.